SURF QUALITY KEY(for our daily summary, not map above)

-SW wind 10 to 15 knots with gusts to 20 knots.
-Waves 2 to 3 feet, mainly for the eastern side of the lake.
+NW wind 10 to 20 knots with gusts to 25 knots.
+Waves 4 to 6 feet, mainly for the eastern side of the lake.

 GREAT LAKES SURF FORECASTING

 First thing's first: want to go really deep into Great Lakes wave forecasting?
-Scroll to the bottom of this page for the live webinar we did in October 2018.
+Scroll to the bottom of this page for the recorded webinar held live in our shop.

 While predicting waves on most ocean coasts has become a science of its own, with countless surf reports, surf-specific web cams, and detailed forecasts, surf forecasting in the Great Lakes is in its relative infancy.
 To put it bluntly; you have to work at it.
 Fortunately, there are now numerous resources available, mostly via the World Wide Web.
 Read on for a look into surf forecasting on the Great Lakes.